Signs and Symptoms

 Woman holding a grocery basket struggling to walk while being held back by a list of hypertrophic cardiomyopathy (HCM) symptoms

-What are HCM
+What are HCM signs and symptoms?

 HCM can sometimes be described as a “hidden disease” because people who have it may not always have symptoms.
 And when HCM symptoms do appear, they may be difficult for doctors to recognize because they are similar to other health conditions such as asthma, anxiety, hypertension, or coronary artery disease.